 Each month at Rolling Boxcars, I purchase or receive several roleplaying games and supplements to review, for personal use, and in some cases, for collecting.
 As a reviewer and consumer of almost any roleplaying game-related product, I have begun noticing an uptick in self-publishing authors and small press publishers not using the services of an editor, opting to do their own editing.
-Not only am I a freelance editor*, but more importantly, as a reviewer, I can see the effects this decision has on their work.
+Not only am I a freelance editor, but more importantly, as a reviewer, I can see how this decision affects their work.

-Reducing costs is part of doing business, but let me explain why self-editing your material is not advised:
+Reducing costs is part of doing business, but let me explain why self-editing your material is not advisable:

 - Authors are too closely connected to their material and are biased; you’re unlikely to be critical of your work when and where it needs it.

 - You need that critical, external set of eyes on your work.

 - Will you be able to identify where the flow of your rules, scenario, flavor text, etc., is disconnected or broken?

 - Are you versed in grammatical rules like active and passive voice?
 How about hyphenation rules?

 - If you adhere to a style guide, are you sure you have followed it properly?

 - You know what you’re trying to say, but your brain will read whatever you think it should say, even if it’s wrong.

 - Is your writing overly verbose or tightly written and concise?
 Has the message been lost?